 If you’re carrying a backpack or running vest, stash your extra clothing inside the pack or lashed to the outside with a bungee cord.
-Keeping a windbreaker or long-sleeve shirt within easy reach allows for quick transitions on the trail.
+Keeping a windbreaker or long-sleeve shirt within easy reach allows for quick transitions.

 For cool-weather runs, keep a lightweight winter hat and gloves in a spot that you can quickly get to, such as a side pocket on a pack.
-Ideally you can pull a hat and gloves on and off without stopping running.
-A neck gaiter is a very versatile item to have along.
+Ideally you want to be able to pull a hat and gloves on and off without stopping running.
+A neck gaiter is a versatile item to have along.
 It can be used as a hat, headband, wristband or a towel for wiping sweat off your brow.

 Learn more about dressing for running in our article, Running Clothing: How to Choose.

-Always keep your headlamp, pocket knife, food, phone and other essentials in the same place in your pack so you’ll know right where to reach without stopping running.
+If you’re bringing along enough stuff to require a larger pack, such as a backpack or running vest, then it’s important to stay organized so you can find what you need when you need it.
+To do so, always keep your headlamp, multitool, food, phone and other essentials in the same place in your pack so you’ll know right where to reach without stopping running.
 Packing the same way every time will also help you leave home without forgetting a critical item.
 Having a dedicated pocket in your pack for trash will keep you from accidentally littering when you reach into a pocket for another energy bar.